-Intel Xeon Scalable Processors (Purley) Unveiled - Intel and VMware touting roughly 2.5x performance gains over the Xeon of 4 years ago
+Intel Xeon Scalable Processors (Purley) Unveiled - Intel and VMware touting roughly 2.5x the performance and 4x as many VMs versus the Xeon of 4 years ago

 Today was a big announcement day for both Intel and VMware.
 But before I leave you wondering any longer, yes, those big claims assume Intel Optane / 3D XPoint Inside.